Clustered file system

-A clustered file system is a file system which is shared by being simultaneously mounted on multiple servers.
+A clustered file system (CFS) is a file system which is shared by being simultaneously mounted on multiple servers.
 There are several approaches to clustering, most of which do not employ a clustered file system (only direct attached storage for each node).
 Clustered file systems can provide features like location-independent addressing and redundancy which improve reliability or reduce the complexity of the other parts of the cluster.
 Parallel file systems are a type of clustered file system that spread data across multiple storage nodes, usually for redundancy or performance.